Network edge data centre forecast

 • What proportion of telco edge data centre capacity will be taken up by hyperscalers’ platforms?

-We have revised down our network edge data centre forecast, although a CAGR of 31% is still predicted over the next five years
+We have revised our network edge data centre forecast upwards, with a CAGR of 22% predicted over the next four years

 Segments